Home » GMP » Stainless Steel Types in Pharmaceutical (Detailed Study)

 Both types 304 and 316 are susceptible to intergranular corrosion adjacent to the welded area.
 Austenitic stainless steel is heated From 425°C to 870°C and cooled slowly as adjacent to a weld.
 The carbon tends to form chromium carbides which precipitate at the grain boundaries, resulting in reduced resistance to intergranular corrosion.

-How to Prevent Intergranular corrosion?
+How to Prevent Intergranular Corrosion?

-Alloy Stainless steel 304 L and 316 L were developed to avoid this problem by reducing the alloy carbon content to below 0.03%, compared to 0.08% and 0.1% for types 304 and 316, respectively.
+To solve this issue, Alloy Stainless Steel 304 L and 316 L were developed by lowering the carbon content to below 0.03%, in contrast to 0.08% and 0.1% for types 304 and 316, respectively.

 The low-carbon alloy of either 304 or 316 should be used when the piping system requires welding and when annealing after welding is impracticable.
 Type 316 L piping is typically used for water for injection, clean steam, deionized water, compressed gas distribution to be used in the control environment area, and product transfer piping.